-Stakeholders are identified in each project and the expected level of interest from the community will determine the level of engagement required.
+Stakeholders are identified in each project and the expected level of interest from the community and impact assessment will determine the level of engagement required.
 The communication and engagement methods are then chosen to support the level of engagement required.